 I wrote the following post as I was preparing to embark on my solo tour to visit every Minnesota State Park a couple of summers ago.
 While I’ve changed a lot over the last two years, what I wrote is still relevant to this always-connected-insta-perfect world we live in.
 I added additional commentary at the end that I hope will inspire you to make time to enjoy the little things this summer.

-Are you taking time to enjoy the life you’ve created?
-Or do you sometimes lose sight of all that you have while working on your next big goal?
+Are you making time to enjoy the life you’ve created?
+Or do you often lose sight of everything you already have while working on your next big goal?

-If you’re like me, you’ve worked really hard to create something and you often neglect to enjoy it.
-Maybe you’ve saved money and created wealth, but have a hard time spending it.
-Or perhaps you have created freedom in your schedule, but continue with your workaholic ways.
-Maybe you have that incredible spouse and family you’ve always dreamed of but are too busy with work and commitments to find the time to truly cherish them.
+Maybe you’ve built some wealth but have a hard time spending any of it.
+Perhaps you built some freedom into your schedule but continue with your workaholic ways.
+Or maybe you have that incredible family you’ve always dreamed of but are too busy working to truly cherish them.

 It’s easy to get sucked into our daily tasks and go-go-go from sunup to sundown.
 Try an experiment tomorrow.
 Go ask 10 people how they’ve been.
 I bet half of them will mention something about being busy.
 It’s become our way of life.

 Being engaged in life and having meaningful work is important.
 And having goals and dreams we’re looking forward to is a good thing.
 But so many of us struggle to find the balance between achieving and enjoying the present moment.

 When I worked in the corporate world, we never had the opportunity to go camping until after Labor Day.
 And even after we created more freedom in our lives, we stayed stuck in this pattern.
 Then one day I realized that we already had the freedom we were working so hard to create but were failing to enjoy it.
 That’s when I decided to spend most of what was left of my summer hanging out in my tent.